sparrowcode/DiffableKit/Readme.md

 Before read it, highly recomded check `Example` target in project.
 It examle show all features, like use stepper and switch, like process actions, create custom models and many other.

-For work with diffable need create model (inside you found some ready-use models) and do cell provider, which convert model with data to `UITableViewCell` or `UICollectionViewCell`.
+For work with diffable need create model (inside project you found some ready-use models) and do cell provider, which convert model with data to `UITableViewCell` or `UICollectionViewCell`.

 New model shoud extend from basic class `SPDiffableItem`: